-A. The best benefits are gained by bringing in a small advisory team as early as possible to help determine the components and structure of the program as well as delivery methods.
-At the beginning you need a few people who are very strategic - who have the lived experience of delivering large or complex programs - to help you develop the plan and approach.
-As you develop the plan you can selectively add people who bring value on key elements to help you deliver.
+A. The best benefits are gained by bringing together a small advisory team as early as possible to help determine the components and structure of the program, and possibly the delivery methods.
+At the beginning we need a few people who are very strategic - who have experience delivering similar programs - to help develop the plan and approach.
+As we prepare the plan, the team can selectively add people who bring value on key elements.